Prescription Drugs are Killers

 Dangers to Young Adults

-The use of prescription drugs is a serious problem for young adults and teenagers.
+Prescription drugs abuse is a serious problem for young adults and teenagers.
 Prescription medications are given for pain, emotional health concerns, and other health problems to parents, friends, or even the young adult, which makes the medications accessible.
 Nearly 70 percent of young adults using the prescriptions were given drugs by family or friends.
 Many teenage students have abused medications by taking prescriptions without the supervision of a doctor.

 Many 12th grade students in America have abused medications.
 Prescription pain relievers, such as Vicodin and Oxycontin, are misused by many young adults.
 Roughly 1 out of 12 young adults have taken Vicodin inappropriately while 1 out of 20 have misused Oxycontin.